fastrgv/AdaGate/README.md

 The install directory should contain a subdirectory named "data".
 It contains shaders, skyboxes, sound and texture data, as well as the puzzle definitions.

 An optional command line parameter of 1..5 will choose the Degree-of-Difficulty [DOD], but it is normally unnecessary since the DoD increments itself after each game.
-If you succeed at DoD= 3 or 4 then you are ready to try WorldCupSokerban or RufaSok!
+If you succeed at DoD= 3 or 4 then you are ready to try WorldCupSokerban or RufasSok!

 Tips:  1) the ZPM is heavy!
 If you kick it out of reach under water then you will be stranded on the island.
 2) when in trouble in a dungeon, jumping may help.

-By the way, you are ideally supposed to solve the sokoban puzzles without jumping back onto the walls.
+By the way, you are ideally supposed to solve the sokoban puzzles without jumping up onto the walls.
 On the other hand, if you jump into the puzzle at the wrong place, it might be impossible to solve.

 --------------------------------------------------------------------------
 Open source Ada developers are welcome to help improve or extend this game.